awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 economy is stronger than ever.
 Social media, and its crack cocaine cousin shorts and micro-form content are making us glibber and less effective for our actual goals.
 Your brain is being hijacked and turned into a slot machine.
-Get comfortable with boredom, actually make sure it’s both frequent and
+Get comfortable with boredom, actually make sure it’s both frequent and welcomed.
+Boredom is where original thought comes from.

 1. **Taste**: in both the aesthetic and design sense.
 Knowing the right thing to build for the right time will become invaluable.